Home / Third Party Tools / Padlet: Acceptable use

 Moderation of padlets

 Moderation of padlets, as with any of your teaching materials and activities, is your responsibility.
 To assist you, there is a default ‘Auto’ post moderation setting that will flag unacceptable content detected by Padlet’s own monitoring system, ‘Safety Net’.
-It is recommended to leave this default setting enabled, to help prevent misuse of your padlet, and to ‘freeze’ your padlet once the teaching activity has ended.
+It is recommended to leave this default setting enabled, to help prevent misuse of your padlet, and to ‘freeze’ your padlet once the learning activity has ended.

 ‘Auto’ moderation is only an aid, it will not automatically block everything related to potentially inappropriate subjects, for example, it will not block any mention of drugs but it will block text that explicitly promotes, advertises, or encourages drug use.